Progress in Fighting Rare Diseases

 Progress & Unmet Need

 We’ve seen incredible advances in the development of medicines to treat patients with rare diseases as researchers uncover the molecular and genomic drivers of many conditions.
 Rare diseases are biologically complex and scientists are working hard to uncover the underlying causes and the clinical course of individual rare diseases.
-Biopharmaceutical companies are committed to following the science to develop orphan drugs and have more than 800 projects in clinical development.
+America’s biopharmaceutical researchers are leveraging new technologies and the growing understanding of the genetic basis for many rare diseases to develop groundbreaking therapies to meet this unmet need.
+Today, 31% of the medicines in the drug development pipeline are focused on treating patients with rare diseases.

 The ODA provides incentives for rare disease R&D, as it can be especially challenging to develop new treatments for rare diseases.
 These incentives include an exclusive right to market the drug for the orphan indication for seven years upon U.S. Food and Drug Administration (FDA) approval.